hobo1618/open-sat/docs/reading-and-writing/standard-english-conventions/commas.md

+---
+draft: true
+---

-# Commas, Dashes & Parenthetical phrases
+# Commas & Parentheticals

 :::warning
 ⚠️ When we remove parentheticals we must be careful ********************************not to remove the subject or the verb from the sentence.******************************** In other words, not all phrases between commas are parenthetical phrases.